Dear Turning the Tide Family,

-In addition, we’ll be caroling again before Feast on Saturday night.
-Song books will be provided that have paganized versions of your favorite Christmas songs.
+We’ll be caroling again before Feast on Saturday night.
 Please sing along – you know the tunes!

 On Friday and Saturday Evening, our amazing drummers will be keeping the energies high at the fire in the ritual circle.
 Bring your own drums or other instruments and lend your energies to the rhythm.
 If you’re more of a dancer, the area around the fire circle makes for great grapevining.

 Sunday might be our last day of Tides, but it’s jam packed with activities.
-We’ll be playing Battle of the Witches, our Family Feud-style witchy gameshow.
-In addition, we’ll be announcing the winners of our Wreath Contest as well as pulling tickets for our auction of Pagan Gifts.
+You are all invited to our community ritual – a Baby Blessing for our very first Turning the Tide baby!
+We’ll also be pulling tickets for our auction of Pagan Gifts.
 Be sure to purchase your auction tickets through the weekend!
-All proceeds of the auction are donated to EMLC to help us contiune our philanthropic work in Florida.
+All proceeds of the auction are donated to EMLC to help us continue our philanthropic work in Florida.

 Donations to This Year’s Charity

-As part of building Community energy during our gathering, we would like our family to bring either a single, new unwrapped toy or toiletries (shampoo/soap/conditioner/etc) to be donated after the festival to Harmony House of West Palm Beach.
-This YWCA organization services women and children impacted by domestic abuse.
-You can find out more information about them at the YWCA website.
+As part of building Community energy during our gathering, we would like our family to bring either a single, new unwrapped toy to be donated after the festival to Amigos for Kids.
+This organization is dedicated to preventing child abuse and neglect by valuing children, strengthening families, and educating communities.
+You can find out more information about them at their website.